michalfrankl/TeiEditions/README.md

 ---------------------

-This plugin contains a command-line tool for looking up entity references in TEI body text and adding enriched canonical entity data to the header `<sourceDesc>` section.
+This plugin contains a command-line tool for looking up entity references in TEI body text and adding enriched canonical entity data to the TEI header `<sourceDesc>` section.
 See the tools [README](tools/README.md) file for details.